 What Are The 12-Steps?

 When people think about treating an alcohol use disorder (AUD), 12-step programs are often the first thing that comes to mind.
 Although rooted in anonymity, 12-steps programs have helped millions of people worldwide, regardless of age, gender, and socioeconomic status.
 These programs are one of the best ways to maintain long-term recovery.
-Members of these programs are encouraged to be abstinent by working through 12 developmental stages aimed at overcoming their addictive or compulsive behaviors, self-reflection, and improve their relationships’ quality.
+Members of these programs are encouraged to abstain from alcohol by working through 12 developmental stages to overcome their addictive or compulsive behaviors, self-reflection, and improve their relationships’ quality.
 If successful, these steps result in a satisfying life without alcohol.
 Exploring the history and specifics of the 12-steps can help to understand how these programs can effectively treat an AUD.

 History Of The 12-Steps

-The 12-step approach is the main component of Alcoholics Anonymous (AA) which is an international fellowship of men and women who struggle with an AUD.
+The 12-step approach is the main component of Alcoholics Anonymous (AA) which is an international fellowship of men and women who have an AUD.
 AA attempts to assist members through the 12-steps by providing support groups and sponsorships.
 Typically, AA meetings are open to the general public, but closed meetings are only open to AA members and those who want to address and stop their problematic drinking.
 It is important to AA that their groups be nonprofessional, self-supporting, multiracial, apolitical, and available almost anywhere.